newrelic/newrelic-jfr-core/README.md

 # Required JDK

-THis can be built with JDK11, but if packaging is required then JDK14 must be used.
-The class files will still be JDK11-compatible.
+THis can be built with JDK11, The class files will be built to be JDK11-compatible.

 # JFR Core